nemisig/nemisig-2024/index.md

 ## Schedule

-Friday, March 22, 2024 - NEMIJam Party at Doug's house in downtown Ithaca - Propose songs and sign up to play them with help from your friends, strangers, and the house band.
+#### Friday, March 22, 2024
+NEMIJam Party at Doug's house in downtown Ithaca - Propose songs and sign up to play them with help from your friends, strangers, and the house band.
+Bring a friend, everyone is welcome!

+#### Saturday, March 23, 2024:
 In Williams Hall, Williams Hall 323 except where noted:

 * 9:00 am -- Check-in, coffee, and pastries
 * 9:15 am -- Welcome remarks